 Group collaboration and sharing of documents is available.

-Microsoft Word has an add-in for Zotero that allows citations and references to be created within a Word document.
-A local installation of Word must be available; Zotero cannot be used on Microsoft Word Online.
+Microsoft Word and Google Docs have add-ins for Zotero that allows citations and references to be created within a document.
+If you're using Microsoft Word, you must have it installed on your computer; Zotero cannot be installed with the online/browser-based version of Microsoft Word.

 Zotero has two parts: a standalone application, which must be installed on your computer, and a browser extension, which helps you save sources to your account.